-11 "(e) If a person dies before the issuance of a prisoner- 12 of-war medal to which he is entitled, the medal may be 13 issued to the person's representative, as designated by the 14 President.
+11 "(e) If a person dies before the issuance of a prisoner- 12 of-war medal to which the person is entitled, the medal 13 may be issued to that person's representative, as des- 14 ignated by the President.

-15 "(f) Under regulations to be prescribed by the Presi- 16 dent, a prisoner-of-war medal that is lost, destroyed, or 17 rendered unfit for use without fault or neglect on the part 18 of the person to whom it was issued may be replaced with- 19 out charge.
+15 "(f) Under regulations prescribed by the President, 16 a prisoner-of-war medal that is lost, destroyed, or ren- 17 dered unfit for use without fault or neglect on the part 18 of the person to whom it was issued may be replaced with- 19 out charge.